-Analyzing the model-expert agreement at each of the two analysis steps, we found strong agreement between automatically detected and expert-annotated sleep stages, consistent with previous studies across various datasets~\cite{Guillot2021,Perslev2021,Olesen2020}.
-The RSN model achieved a high macro F1 score of 0.73 on the BD dataset (see Fig.~\ref{fig:sleep-stages}), surpassing the average inter-rater agreement of 0.67 (Macro F1 score; $p < 0.01$) observed between expert pairs in the DODO/H datasets and aligning with reported inter-rater agreements of 0.54--0.86 (Cohen's Kappa) in the literature~\cite{DankerHopfe2004,DankerHopfe2009,Silber2007,Lee2022,Zhang2014,Basner2008}.
-Similarly, the SUMOv2 model achieved high IoU-F1 scores on the BD data, indicating that it can reliably identify spindles in new recordings, a capability that has rarely been studied in previous work~\cite{Chambon2019,Kulkarni2019,You2021}.
-When sleep stages were identified by an expert (see Fig.~\ref{fig:pipeline}B), SUMOv2 reached IoU-F1 scores of 0.60 for the BD and 0.53 and 0.76 for the DREAMS dataset, which is on par with the average pairwise inter-rater agreement of 0.59 on the MODA dataset (see Fig.~\ref{fig:spindles}).
-When sleep stages were automatically detected by the RSN model (see Fig.~\ref{fig:pipeline}C), SUMOv2's agreement with the expert decreased slightly (IoU-F1 of 0.54) for the BD dataset but remained within the range of agreement typically observed between human experts on the MODA dataset.
-More broadly, we found that SUMOv2's agreement with experts varied considerably depending on the dataset and the expert who annotated the data, likely reflecting the known inter-rater variability in spindle detection.
-This variability is evident in the broad distribution of agreement levels between expert pairs on the MODA dataset and is in line with modest inter-rater agreements of 0.42--0.61 (IoU-F1 scores) reported in the literature~\cite{Wendt2015,Tamamoto2024,Devuyst2005}.
+Analyzing the model-expert agreement at each of the two analysis steps, we found strong agreement between automatically detected and expert-annotated sleep stages, consistent with previous studies across various datasets~\cite{Guillot2021,Perslev2021,Olesen2020,Vallat2021,Hanna2023}.
+The RSN model achieved a high macro F1 score of 0.73 on the BD dataset, which aligns with the range of inter-rater agreements observed between expert pairs on the IS-RC dataset (see Fig.~\ref{fig:sleep-stages}).
+When we compared this inter-rater agreement with the agreement between RSN and the IS-RC experts on the same data, RSN reached significantly higher macro F1 scores than the expert pairs ($p < 0.001$).
+We further found modest variation in the agreements between expert pairs (first and third quartiles: 0.54--0.68), in line with previously reported inter-rater agreements of 0.54--0.86 (Cohen's Kappa)~\cite{DankerHopfe2004,DankerHopfe2009,Silber2007,Lee2022,Zhang2014,Basner2008}.